Reboot & Repair

 Our Team

 Ash: Little Ash man is Teagan’s three-year-old son and just about the sweetest little snuggle bunny you’ve ever seen.
 They both came from the same rescue and get along like two peas in a pod.
 He will happily let you hug, kiss, and brush him as long as you want.
+Ash has to learn healthy boundaries and we are teaching him to be respectful of our space.
+We have to keep an eye out for him when we’re walking in and out of gates or he will definitely slip right out.

 Available for Therapeutic Care Lease